Kai Ambos: Biography

-On 7 February 2017 Ambos was appointed to serve as a judge on the Special Tribunal for Kosovo (officially "Kosovo Relocated Specialist Judicial Institution") at the International Court of Justice in The Hague.
+On 7 February 2017, Ambos was appointed to serve as a judge on the Kosovo Specialist Chambers in The Hague.

+In 2024, Kai Ambos became entangled in a significant legal scandal in Chile involving payments for his legal services.
+This controversy is part of a broader investigation into Luis Hermosilla, a powerful and influential Chilean lawyer accused of handling illicit funds, including potential money laundering, to defend former Interior Minister Andres Chadwick; Chadwick faced allegations of human rights violations during the presidency of Sebastian Pinera, particularly related to his role during the social unrest known as the "Estallido Social" in 2019.
+Hermosilla allegedly used funds provided by businessman Daniel Sauer to pay Ambos for a legal report that was crucial in Chadwick's defense during his constitutional accusation.
+The substantial financial transactions involved are currently under scrutiny to determine if they were linked to illegal activities, resulting in Hermosilla's imprisonment in August 2024.

 More opinions

+In 2012, he expressed his satisfaction over the appeals chamber's unanimous decision to overturn the "200 Meter Standard" during the trial of Gotovina et al. He also stated that he thought "Gotovina was a professional soldier" who sought to minimize civilian casualties and war damages (referring to documents used during the trial), and that "he couldn't see a butcher of Serbs in Markac either."
+He urged the Croats not to overinterpret the verdict and pretend that no crimes were committed during Operation Storm.

-In 2012 Kai Ambos argued that the "misuse" by the Ecuadorian government of its London embassy to protect Julian Assange from prosecution in Sweden in respect of rape charges was a breach of human rights.
+In 2012, Kai Ambos argued that the "misuse" by the Ecuadorian government of its London embassy to protect Julian Assange from prosecution in Sweden in respect of rape charges was a breach of human rights.
 Pointing out that Assange had been able to arrange matters so that it had taken three English courts a year and a half to reach the point at which they were about to extradite Assange, Ambos went on to highlight ways in which the parties had been able to politicise the affair, and he set out ways in which the case highlighted that in practice the European Arrest Warrant system was being implemented very much more robustly in some member states than in others.